Mayor killed in Mexican town where 3 Italians disappeared

-MEXICO CITY — Gunmen have killed the mayor of a town in western Mexico where three Italian men went missing in late January.
+MEXICO CITY — Gunmen killed the mayor of a town in western Mexico where three Italian men went missing in late January, the Jalisco state prosecutors’ office said Tuesday.

-The prosecutors’ office in Jalisco state says the mayor of Tecalitlan was gunned down by assailants wielding rifles.

 The missing Italians are Raffaele Russo, his 25-year-old son Antonio Russo and his 29-year-old nephew Vincenzo Cimmino, all from the Naples area.